rmbbhanu/Heroku_Apps/README.md

 To get Started

 1. Clone the repository
-2. Install the modules "npm i"
+3. Install node modules "npm i"
-3. "npm audit fix"
+4. "npm audit fix"
-4. "npm start"
+5. "npm start"
-5. Browse the URL "localhost:3000"
+6. Browse the URL "localhost:3000"

 Here are the list of routes that'll entered at the end of URL: